andryjohn/RJ-s-blog/_posts/2019-05-07-UI-Compenent-layout.md

   font-weight: lighter;
 }
 ```

 Ok, we're done, just in case, when a component is needed in a specific part of a specific app, it might need some adjustments and modifications.
-All the source code is available on my github account [right here](https://github.com/andryjohn/UI-sprint)
+All the source code are available on my github account [right here](https://github.com/andryjohn/UI-sprint)

   <footer><cite title="Workshop">Credit: Andry Rajohnson from "workshop le wagon UI"</cite></footer>